TheOdinProject/curriculum/getting_hired/preparing_for_job_search/professional_networking.md

 ### Lesson overview

-This lesson covers the following topics:
+This section contains a general overview of topics that you will learn in this lesson.

-*   What a professional network is
+-   What a professional network is.
-*   How a professional network might benefit you
+-   How a professional network might benefit you.
-*   Strategies and actions to consider when building and maintaining your professional network
+-   Strategies and actions to consider when building and maintaining your professional network.

 ### What is a professional network?